mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

 ![](ReadMe_Files/event4.jpg) \
 This event should be destined for our SNS topic that we just created, find your SNS on the dropdown list, save it. \
 ![](ReadMe_Files/event5.jpg) \
-You are now ready to experience the power of Event driven cloud architecture with the Rube Goldberg Image Machine.
+You are now ready to experience the power of Event-driven cloud architecture with the Rube Goldberg Image Machine.